MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 #### Form completion feedback

-You can build form completion feedback using an adaptive card.
+You can build form completion feedback using an Adaptive Card.
 Form completion message appears in Adaptive Cards while sending a response to the bot.
 The message can be of two types, error or success:

 * **Error**: When a response sent to the bot is unsuccessful, **Something went wrong, Try again** message appears.